U+0024

 Dollar Sign

 The dollar sign covers the US dollar and many other dollar and peso currencies.
-It sits on a standard keyboard, but its code point is handy for encoding and regex.
-The dollar sign ($) sits at code point U+0024 in Unicode.
-It belongs to the currency family and pastes as plain text, so it keeps working across documents, messages and web pages.
-Below you can copy it in one click and grab the exact HTML, CSS and JavaScript codes you need to reproduce it anywhere.
+It sits on a standard keyboard, but its code point is handy for encoding and regex. $ is the dollar sign, assigned to Unicode code point U+0024.
+Because it is a real text character rather than an image, it survives copy and paste into documents, chat apps, spreadsheets and source code.
+Copy it with one click below, or grab the exact HTML entity, CSS escape and JavaScript string for your project.

 Symbol$